chiffa/Image_pipe/dev_log.md

 ## From the usage
 - we definitely need a pipeline assembly - it is too easy to forget the pipe redirections between the generators
+- it is a bit frustrating to be unable to add elementary modifications to channels when they are injected
+-